-Does FBI Raid On Trump Lawyer Cohen Mean Attorney-Client Privilege Is 'Dead?'
+Does FBI Raid On Trump Lawyer Cohen Mean Attorney-Client Privilege Is 'Dead'?

 The FBI raids on Monday targeting President Trump's longtime personal attorney, Michael Cohen, sent a jolt through Washington and darkened the legal cloud hanging over the administration.

-Trump lashed out at the Justice Department and special counsel Robert Mueller, telling reporters "it's a disgraceful situation" and "an attack on our country."
+Trump lashed out at the Justice Department and special counsel Robert Mueller, telling reporters that "it's a disgraceful situation" and "an attack on our country."

 On Tuesday, Trump zeroed in on a particular angle of the raid: the seizure of so-called privileged communications between Cohen and his legal clients, the most prominent of whom, of course, is the president.